General Protein Pretraining or Domain-Specific Designs? Benchmarking Protein Modeling on Realistic Applications: Detail of Downstream Application and Dataset

 where \( T \) is a set of positions where multiple mutations exist in the same sequence, and \( S \) is the wild-type sequence.

 \textbf{Settings}.
 In the zero-shot setting, we do not use any label information, nor do we perform further training or fine-tuning.
 The prediction of mutation effects relies on the model’s estimated probabilities for the mutant and wild-type amino acids at the mutation site.
-Therefore, this setting is only applicable to models pre-trained using the masked language modeling (MLM) approach.
+Therefore, pretraining methods whose models do not expose logits are unsuitable for this zero-shot setting, and no additional domain-specific models are incorporated in this study.
 Other types of pretraining methods are not suitable for this zero-shot scenario, and no additional domain-specific models are introduced in this application.

 \textbf{Metrics}.
 Due to the non-linear relationship between protein function and fitness, the Pearson correlation coefficient is a suitable metric for evaluating model performance.
 Another evaluation metric is AUC, which assesses the model’s ability to rank and discriminate between functionally neutral and deleterious mutations.
 During AUC calculation, $\texttt{DMS\_Score\_Bin}$ is used as the ground-truth label (1 = positive, 0 = negative), while the model’s continuous prediction scores serve as the decision function.